 According to the researchers, female mice typically begin to experience reduced fertility from around the age of one.
-This is as a result of the drop in the quality of eggs these animals produce as they get older.
+This is a result of the drop in the quality of eggs these animals produce as they get older.

 The changes observed in the quality of mice’s eggs are comparable to those affecting eggs in older women.

-The scientists added low NMN doses in the drinking water of the mice over a period of four weeks.
+The scientists added low NMN doses to the drinking water of the mice over a period of four weeks.
 This treatment led to a remarkable improvement in their egg quality.
 It raised the number of live births in a breeding trial as well.

 Addressing infertility in women